kylermintah/personal-site/src/articles/yaml-templates/yaml-templates.md

 <br>

-In this example, I will be building and releasing the **`PartsUnlimited`** tempalte website from the ADO Demo Generator through the use of a pipeline built using multiple YAML files.
+In this example, I will be building and releasing the **`PartsUnlimited`** template website from the ADO Demo Generator through the use of a pipeline built using multiple YAML files.

 Here are the requirements one should take note of in order to complete these steps: